London Police Ink Shadowy Deal With Industry On Website Takedowns

 They do false grandstanding arrests, so for example, they arrested a VPN proxy owner for criminal copyright infringement.
 It's clearly intimidation and of course the case w

-City of London Police, NOT Metropolitan Police (Score:2, Informative)
+City of London Police, NOT Metropolitan Police (Score:3, Informative)

 For those not familiar with the language employed, this is the police force of the "City of London" (a.k.a "The Square Mile" https://en.wikipedia.org/wiki/... [wikipedia.org]) NOT the London Metropolitan Police, the police force responsible for London itself.
 The "City of London" has only about 7,000 residents, all of whom are significantly wealthy.
 Hundreds of thousands of people work there during the day, but only these 7,000 count as resident.

-The "City of London" is run by a corporation which basically operates at the b
+The "City of London" is run by a corporation which basically operates at the behest of the financial institutions that operate in its borders.
+It's long been known for rather undemocratic behaviour (https://www.theguardian.com/commentisfree/2011/oct/31/corporation-london-city-medieval) and almost universally acts in corporate interest.

 This is not a police force as you know it (Score:1)